rohanjwaleshan/diabetes_prediction/README.md

 I created a pairplot with the response (Outcome) as a label for each scatterplot to determine if data was linearly separable:
 (insert image of pairplot)

-Since the data didn't seem to be linealry separable I proceeded with models that didn't require data to be linearly separable.
+Since the data didn't seem to be linealry separable I proceeded with models that didn't require data to be linearly separable or transformed non-linear spaces to linear spaces.

 ## Model Development
 ### Random Forest